 - Performing a special attack has an element tied to it, which starts a Blade Combo.

-- Performing three special attacks of appropriate level and elements within a given time will complete the Blade Combo resulting in extra damage.
+- Performing three special attacks of the appropriate level and elements within a given time will complete the Blade Combo resulting in extra damage.

 - Performing a Driver Combo or a Blade Combo while the other is active on the enemy will cause a Fusion Combo which does extra damage and extends the time you have to complete the combos.